otto-torino/satispaython/README.md

 ### Key generation

-Firs of all you need a RSA private key.
+First of all you need a RSA private key.
 You may generate the key by yourself or you may use the provided utility functions:

 ```python
 from satispaython.utils import generate_key, write_key